LiederNet logo

 Without the torment of the night's untruth.

-Cease, dreams, th' [imagery of our]3 day-desires
+Cease, dreams, th' images of day-desires

 To model forth the passions of the morrow;